Fathy89/Arduino-parking-system-/README.md

   - Bread board
 ### Installing

 1. Connect the Sensor , Lcd  and Servo Motor  to the Arduino board.
-Refer to the schematic in the "schematic.png" file for the pinout.
+Refer to the   "Fantastic Uusam-Hillar (1).png" file for the pinout.

 2. Open the "parkingsys.ino" file in the Arduino IDE.